vmware-samples/euc-samples/UEM-Samples/Apps/macOS/Bootstrap Package/Example-DEPNotify/README.md

+# EUC-samples is now hosted https://github.com/euc-oss/euc-samples.
+# This repo is no longer maintained.

 # Example - DEPNotify package
 This package is designed to open [DEPNotify](https://gitlab.com/Mactroll/DEPNotify) on first user login coming out of Setup Assistant from a DEP enrollment.